proofeditnetics/Did-you-Know/index.md

 ---
 layout: home
 title:
-landing-title: Hi, I am Dihia<br \> Would you like some help refining your written content to perfection?
+landing-title: Hi, I am Dr Dihia Chougar<br \> Would you like some help refining your written content to perfection?
 description: null
 image: null
 author: null